John Larch: Joint acting appearances with Janiss

-During their long acting careers, Larch and his wife Vivi performed together periodically on television.
+During their long acting careers, Larch and his wife performed together periodically on television.
 Larch, for example, appears with her in the 1968 episode "Yesterday Died and Tomorrow Won't Be Born" on the CBS weekly crime drama Hawaii Five-O starring Jack Lord.
 On earlier television series, they appear in the roles of Johnny and Elsie in the 1959 episode "End of an Era" on NBC's Western series Tales of Wells Fargo; as Isaiah and Rebecca Macabee in the 1960 episode "The Proud Earth" on the NBC anthology series Goodyear Theatre; as another married couple, Ben and Sarah Harness, in the 1960 episode "The Cathy Eckhart Story" on NBC's Wagon Train; and as John and Mary Clark in "No Fat Cops", the 1961 premiere episode of The New Breed starring Leslie Nielsen.

 Death

 Larch continued to reside in Los Angeles, in Woodland Hills, until his death in 2005 at age 91.
 He is interred in a wall crypt at Mount Sinai Memorial Park in nearby Hollywood Hills.